vimc/montagu-ci/README.md

 The private ip of the server (192.168.80.10) is used the agent configuration and should be updated if the Vagrantfile is.
 This will be needed when we test backup recovery.

 Slack notifications need an incoming webhook; go [here](https://my.slack.com/services/new/incoming-webhook/) to create one or go [here](https://vimc.slack.com/services/B4LR1L5MH) to get the current URL (starts with `https://hooks.slack.com/services/`)

+## Adapting this for other projects

+There's relatively little in here that is specific to our needs.
+It's more complicated than [this barebones](https://github.com/rodm/teamcity-vagrant) setup because it's aimed at supporting:

+* docker builds
+* scriptable backups

+Uses of `vimc`, `montagu` and `fi--didelx05` are things to look for to identify customisations to walk away from.